-The first stage of a successful proof of concept for a new electrical project is a working prototype.
-In complex projects, PCBA prototyping establishes design feasibility and future manufacturability.
+The first step in validating a new electronic design is creating a functional PCB prototype assembly.
+Prototyping serves as a proof of concept, demonstrating design feasibility and identifying potential issues before production.
+In complex projects, PCB prototyping establishes design feasibility and future manufacturability.
 This process takes ideas from paper through the design stage to a functional demonstration.

-However, prototyping can become inefficient if basic rules are ignored.
-Prototyping unique, untested processes typically happen as small-volume runs.
-But too many one-off builds create inefficiencies, leading to increased costs and lost time.
-Luckily there are several tried and true strategies that can help you lower costs and effort while saving time on your next PCBA prototype.
+However, prototyping can become inefficient if basic rules are ignored, wasting time and leading to unnecessary costs.
+Prototyping often happens in small-volume runs, but too many one-off builds introduce inefficiencies that can delay your project.
+Luckily, adopting these tried and true strategies can help you lower costs and effort while saving time on your next PCBA prototype.

-When searching for a CM with the capability to build your prototypes, the inclination is often to find a small- batch supplier specializing in prototypes.
-However, this can cause future delays when you need to roll prototype development into final manufacturing; your new manufacturing partner has no history with your job and begins the manufacturing process with zero knowledge.
+When sourcing a CM to handle your prototypes, it may seem practical to select a supplier specializing in small-batch runs.
+However, this approach can cause future delays when you need to roll prototype development into final manufacturing; your new production-level manufacturing partner has no history with your job and begins the manufacturing process with zero knowledge.
 Building knowledge must begin all over again.
 This takes time and effort.

 Checkpoint